 PADI Open Water Scuba Certification

-I learned more about PADI as an institution that I did about diving, per se, and the biases and economic models built into the dive education industry.
-Teaching in Brunei was the real challenge, and so, so rewarding when I was in the water.
+In gaining a SCUBA Instructor certification, I learned more about PADI as an institution that I did about diving, per se, and the biases and economic models built into the dive education industry.
+Teaching in Brunei was the real challenge though, and so, so rewarding when I was in the water.

 My placebooks and letters home